Literacy Icon

 Reading Groups and Structured Literacy: What Do They Look Like?

 We know things are changing with our small group instruction, just as they have changed with our literacy instruction.
 And it’s a good thing, friends!
-There is so much good information out there about structured literacy.
+There is so much good information out there about reading groups and structured literacy.
 But what do we need to include in our literacy block each day?
-Today on the blog we are […]
+Today on the […]

 From Balanced to Structured: Embracing the Power of Structured Literacy